Heartland rugby: Week 4 sees big changes on points ladder

 Buller 46 (Iliesa Ravudra 2, Daniel Hytongue, Robbie Malneek, Petaia Saukuru, Mitieli Kalodigibeci, Jeff Lepa tries; James Lash pen, 4 con) bt Horowhenua Kapiti 31 (Scorers not provided).
 HT: 34-10.

-Mid Canterbury 13 (Jon Dampney try; Corey McKay 2 pen, con) drew with South Canterbury 13 ( Ben Hewitsontry; Willie Wright 2 pen, con).
+Mid Canterbury 13 (Jon Dampney try; Corey McKay 2 pen, con) drew with South Canterbury 13 ( Ben Hewitson try; Willie Wright 2 pen, con).
 HT: 7-3 South Canterbury.

 Wairarapa Bush 36 (Ueta Tufuga 2, Brendon Campbell, Kirk Tufuga, Tipene Haira tries; Tim Priest pen, 4 con) bt Poverty Bay 31 (Ethine Reeves, Rikki Terekia, Beaudein Waaka, Matt Raleigh tries; Andrew Tauatevalu 2 con, Kelvin Smith con, pen, Waaka con).
 HT: 26-7.